Jake Locker

 Jacob Cooper Locker (born June 15, 1988) is an American former professional football player who was a quarterback for the Tennessee Titans of the National Football League (NFL).
 He played college football for the Washington Huskies and was selected by the Titans with the eighth overall pick in the 2011 NFL draft.

-A backup during his entire rookie season, after becoming the Titans' starting quarterback for the 2012 season, Locker compiled a 9–14 career record with the Titans.
+A backup during his entire rookie season, after becoming the Titans' starting quarterback for the 2012 season, Locker compiled a 9–14 career record with the Titans over the next three seasons.
 He abruptly retired after the 2014 season, with the end of his rookie contract, following an injury-plagued, four-year professional career.

 Early life

 Having grown up in Ferndale, Washington, Locker led the 2005 Ferndale High School to a 14–0 record and a state title, throwing for 1,603 yards and 25 touchdown passes for the season with only 3 interceptions.
 Locker was an excellent running quarterback, also rushing for 1,339 yards and 24 touchdowns during his senior year.
 Locker earned first-team All-America honors from Parade.
 He was also named the 3A state player of the year by the Associated Press and Seattle Times, also earning first-team All-state honors from both media companies.
 In the 2005 Washington 3A state title game, Locker had four touchdowns and 272 total yards in a 47–12 win over Prosser High School.

 He helped Ferndale to a No. 12 ranking in USA Today's final West Region rankings, and a No. 12 ranking in MaxPreps's final national rankings.
 Personally, he was a highly ranked college recruit.
 He was one of four Seattle Times "Blue Chip" recruits and ranked No. 5 nationally at QB, and No. 1 in the West, by PrepStar.
 Locker also ranked 85th in Scout.com's National "Hot 100" and ranked 68th overall and fourth among "dual-threat" quarterbacks in Rivals.com's national rankings.

 He was also a successful quarterback as an underclassman.
 As a junior, he threw for 1,314 yards and 16 TDs and rushed for 987 yards and 15 TDs.
 Locker led Ferndale to a 13–2 record and a Washington 3A state runner-up finish in 2004.
 He was selected first-team all-state by the AP.
 As a sophomore, he threw for 713 yards with nine TDs, while running for 478 yards and three scores.
 In addition to quarterback, Locker played four years as a defensive back at Ferndale and was the first freshman ever to start in coach Vic Randall's 21-year career.

 Locker was also a standout baseball pitcher and outfielder.
-He was drafted by the Los Angeles Angels of Anaheim in the 40th round (1,212th overall) of the 2006 Major League Baseball Draft.
+He was drafted by the Los Angeles Angels of Anaheim in the 40th round (1,212th overall) of the 2006 Major League Baseball draft.
 He did not sign so that he could play college football the University of Washington.